kellyrowland/docker-texlive/README.md

 # Largely adapted from [thomasWeise/texlive](https://hub.docker.com/r/thomasweise/texlive/)

-This is a Docker image containing a [TeX Live](https://en.wikipedia.org/wiki/TeX_Live) installation (version 2015.2016) with several support <a href="#user-content-3-scripts">scripts</a> for easing the compilation of [LaTeX](https://en.wikipedia.org/wiki/LaTeX) files to [PDF](https://en.wikipedia.org/wiki/Portable_Document_Format).
+This is a Docker image containing a [TeX Live](https://en.wikipedia.org/wiki/TeX_Live) installation (version 2015.2016) with a few auxiliary packages for editing files and manipulating PDFs.
 The goal is to provide a unified environment for compiling LaTeX documents with predictable and reproducible behavior, while decreasing the effort needed to install and maintain the LaTeX installation.

 ## 0. Installing Docker